 Taylor 5599F Scale

-From here we continue to get cheaper and go into the $35 scale that we picked up at Target.
-The only difference between this scale and the next scale that’s slightly cheaper is that this one has an athlete mode, whereas the other one doesn’t.
-Oh, and this one is made of pretty glass compared to the other one made of white plastic.
 You can see a slight rise in the averages and medians over the previous scales.
-For athlete mode the average put it within 4.18%, and a medina of 4.80%.
-Whereas in normal mode it rise to 5.36% for average, and decreased to 4.00% for the median.
+For athlete mode the average put it within 4.18%, and a median of 4.80%.
+Whereas in normal mode it rose to 5.36% for average, and decreased to 4.00% for the median.
 This scale was notable in that this was the only scale where the athlete mode was actually more accurate on the whole (both median and average) compared to normal mode.

 Taylor Made 5744F Scale

-Finally, moving to our cheapest scale at $26, we see that the averages don’t really stray much from it’s slightly more expensive brother.
+Finally, moving to our cheapest scale at $26, we see that the averages don’t really stray much from its slightly more expensive brother.
 It should be noted that this scale does not have an athlete mode.
-The average difference was 4.76%, and the median came in at 4.0% – interestingly identical to the median for the normal mode of the Taylor 5599F scale that cost $9 more.
-You can at least see some similarities between the body fat numbers of the normal mode between the two Taylor scales – though not as close as I would have expected.

 The Average of the Averages: